CrisSherban/DualPerceptron/README.md

             accuracy = clf.accuracy(test_y, predicted)
         ```

-    *   One can also predict a single element:
+    *   It is also possible to predict a single element:

         ```python
             clf.predict_element(an_element)